Thorn's lovely solstice poem got the better of me. So on my part, today I offer a little scientistic myth.

 There are four forces in the universe.
 Gravity bends the universe into its shape from end to end, attracts and never repels, but is by far the weakest of these forces.
-Electricity and magnetism, one and the same to the divine eye --- attracting, repelling, and turning --- is the second weakest force, far stronger than gravitation.
+Electricity and magnetism, one and the same in the eye of Nature's God — attracting, repelling, and turning — is the second weakest force, far stronger than gravitation.
 This second force accounts for almost everything we know: the strength of stone, the flow of water, the kiss of wind, the source of fire's energy.
 Even light itself is a ripple in it.

 In the heart of the Sun, there are not atoms but the hearts of atoms, nuclei rattling among the electrons which would cloak them on Earth, shoulder to shoulder but not bound together.
 The second weakest force in the universe tries to drive the nuclei apart from one another while the weakest force presses them together and the heat whirls them in a mad dance.
 In this unearthy mælstrom those nuclei collide.
 And then another force, one with far greater strength and far lesser reach then its two familiar sibilings, takes hold and grafts the nuclei together.